IBM/taxinomitis-docs/README.md

 They can be found at https://MachineLearningForKids.co.uk/worksheets

+## Contributions

+If you find any mistakes or problems in any of the Project Worksheets or documents from Machine Learning for Kids, you can report them in the [project's issue tracker](https://github.com/ibm/taxinomitis-docs/issues).

+If you have an idea for a new Project Worksheet you would like someone to write, please suggest it in the [project's issue tracker](https://github.com/ibm/taxinomitis-docs/issues).

+If you would like to write and contribute a new Project Worksheet yourself, please raise a pull-request.
+Similarly, if you'd like to contribute fixes or improvements for an existing worksheet, pull requests are very welcome.

+If you're not familiar with Github, any of these [contributions are equally welcome by email](mailto:dale.lane@uk.ibm.com).

 ## The code

 The code for the Machine Learning for Kids website is [stored separately](https://github.com/IBM/taxinomitis).